-The highest rated publication is, "Guidelines on Social Housing: Principles and Examples".
-The second highest are the, "Country Profile Studies" and "Housing Finance Systems for Countries in Transition: Principles and Examples" followed by, "Action Plan for Energy-Efficient Housing in the UNECE Region".
+- 121. The highest rated publication is, "Guidelines on Social Housing: Principles and Examples".
+The second highest are the, "Country Profile Studies" and "Housing Finance Systems for Countries in Transition: Principles and Examples" followed by, "Action Plan for Energy-Efficient Housing in the UNECE Region". - (a) Subregional analyses - (i) EU member States (EU 15) - 122.

-5.2.1 Subregional analyses

 For this group of countries the highest rating for quality corresponds with the highest rating for relevance, that is to say the publication, "Climate Neutral Cities: How to make cities less energy and carbon intensive and more resilient to climatic challenges".
 "Self-Made Cities", which was rated as least relevant, is highly rated for the quality.
-It means that for this group of countries the topic of informal settlements is not relevant, however the publication is qualitative..
+It means that for this group of countries the topic of informal settlements is not relevant, however the publication is qualitative.
 The second place for publication quality is given to "Country profile studies", "Green Homes" and "Action Plan for Energy-Efficient Housing in the UNECE Region".
-The following publications come in third place:

-- "National Action Plan of Montenegro for Energy Efficiency Measures in the Residential Sector" - "Policy Framework for Sustainable Real Estate Markets" - "Guidelines on Social Housing: Principles and Examples - "Land Administration in the UNECE Region: Development Trends and Main Principles"

-• "Study on the Challenges of Fraud to Land Administration Institutions".

-5.2.1.2 EU enlargement (EU12)

-The publications receiving the highest quality evaluation are the "Housing Finance Systems for Countries in Transition: Principles and Examples", "Guidelines on Social Housing: Principles and Examples", "Country Profile Studies" and "Guidelines on Condominium Ownership of Housing for Countries in Transition".

-The publication given the lowest evaluation by this group of respondents is, "Self-Made Cities".

-5.2.1.3 Russian Federation, South-East Europe, Central Asia and Caucasus
+The following publications come in third place: - "National Action Plan of Montenegro for Energy Efficiency Measures in the Residential Sector" - "Policy Framework for Sustainable Real Estate Markets" - "Guidelines on Social Housing: Principles and Examples - "Land Administration in the UNECE Region: Development Trends and Main Principles" - "Study on the Challenges of Fraud to Land Administration Institutions". - (ii) EU enlargement (EU12) - 123.
+The publications receiving the highest quality evaluation are the "Housing Finance Systems for Countries in Transition: Principles and Examples", "Guidelines on Social Housing: Principles and Examples", "Country Profile Studies" and "Guidelines on Condominium Ownership of Housing for Countries in Transition". - 124.
+The publication given the lowest evaluation by this group of respondents is, "Self-Made Cities". - (iii) Russian Federation, South-East Europe, Central Asia and Caucasus - 125.
 This group of countries has considered "Self-Made Cities" as the publication with the highest quality.
-The second group of publications that received high quality rating are the following:

-- Guidelines on Condominium Ownership of Housing for Countries in Transition - Guidelines on Social Housing: Principles and Examples - Spatial Planning: Key Instrument for Development and Effective Governance (March 2008) - Action Plan for Energy-Efficient Housing in the UNECE Region.
+The second group of publications that received high quality rating are the following: - "Guidelines on Condominium Ownership of Housing for Countries in Transition" - "Guidelines on Social Housing: Principles and Examples" - "Spatial Planning: Key Instrument for Development and Effective Governance (March 2008)"

+- "Action Plan for Energy-Efficient Housing in the UNECE Region". - 126.
 Among the less highly evaluated publications for this group of countries is the "Green Homes".
-The main reason for this is that the Russian version of the publication was not available prior to the survey.
+The main reason for this is that the Russian version of the publication was not available prior to the survey. - (iv) USA and Canada - 127.
+No reply - (v) Other countries - 128.
 For this group of countries the highest quality publications are, "Green Homes" and "Climate Neutral Cities: How to make cities less energy and carbon intensive and more resilient to climatic challenges"